news

 • The scam, active since mid‑June, highlights growing threats in open-source and software supply chains.
 Users are urged to vet dependencies carefully.

+On July 2, SlowMist , a blockchain security firm, alerted the crypto community to a malicious GitHub project masquerading as a Solana trading bot.
 A user had downloaded and ran the repository zldp2002/solana-pumpfun-bot only, and saw their crypto vanish.
 The project, built with Node.js, appeared legitimate complete with forks, stars, and recent commits.
 But behind the façade, it concealed danger.

 According to SlowMist, the project referenced a dependency called crypto-layout-utils, which had mysteriously been removed from the official NPM registry, a red flag .